askanexpert/chat-service/README.md

 # Chat Service
-Chat Microservice involving room name and user name written in jQuery and Node.js
+Seperate Chat Microservice involving room name and user name written in jQuery and Node.js
 - This chat service can be integrated into any platform where a chat is required.

 # Author